 Big announcement today!
-The high quality product Lacto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus health, is now available.
+The high quality product Lanto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus support, is now available.
 This product contains an excellent strain of Lactobacillus sakei that is kimchi derived.
 Lactobacillus sakei is the one probiotic (beneficial bacteria) that has successfully treated the chronic sinusitis of many people, including all members of my family.
-It has been an amazing journey - and since using Lactobacillus sakei our sinuses feel great, and we have not had to use antibiotics in 5+ years!
+It has been an amazing journey - and since using Lactobacillus sakei our sinuses feel great, and we have not had to use antibiotics in 6+ years!
 A win-win.

-Nice things about Lacto Sinus are that the Lactobacillus sakei strain is kimchi derived (an excellent strain!), the product holds up well, it is in powder form, easy to use, and it only needs to be refrigerated.
+Nice things about Lanto Sinus are that the Lactobacillus sakei strain is kimchi derived (an excellent strain!), the product holds up well, it is in powder form, easy to use, and it only needs to be refrigerated.
 (That's right, it's meant to be refrigerated, and not frozen.)
 Since it also holds up well for a time without refrigeration, it also ships well.
-(After all, L. sakei lives and multiplies in our sinuses at 98.6 degrees Fahrenheit.)
-Lacto Sinus is sold by Lacto Health, and shipped from the NJ/NY metro area.
-Lacto Sinus is a high quality product that is produced with Good Manufacturing Practices, and is lab tested and verified.
+(After all, L. sakei lives and multiplies in our body at about 98.6 degrees Fahrenheit.)
+Lanto Sinus is sold by Lanto Health, and shipped from the NJ/NY metro area.
+Lanto Sinus is a high quality product that is produced with Good Manufacturing Practices, and is lab tested and verified.

 Gentle, yet strong.
-It is being sold as a probiotic dietary supplement for sinus health.
+It is being sold as a probiotic dietary supplement.
 It comes in powder form with directions stating to mix with a little bottled water or take it dry, and swallow - after all, it is a dietary supplement.
-Lacto Sinus comes with a little spoon for ease of use.
-The product is meant to be used when needed for sinus support (when there are sinusitis symptoms).
+Lanto Sinus comes with a little spoon for ease of use.
+The product is meant to be used when needed for sinus support - that is, when there are some sinusitis symptoms.

-I want to mention that I have been a consultant to the company, and have been testing the product for over 2 years.
-As usual, I self-experimented to see what works best for me - but of course, only using it when needed (for example, if I start to slide into sinusitis after a cold).
-After 5 years of self-experimentation (as I've described in posts) my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.
-What has worked for me is swishing a little of the dry powder in the mouth, and then swallow, and not drink or eat for a least 30 minutes after that (to let it travel to the sinuses).
+I want to mention that I have been a consultant to the company, and have been testing and using the product for over 2 years.
+As usual, I self-experimented various ways to see what works best for me - but of course, only using it when needed (for example, if I start to slide into sinusitis after a cold).
+After 6 years of self-experimentation in various ways my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.
+What has worked for me is swishing a little of the dry powder in the mouth, and then swallow it, and not drink or eat for a least 30 minutes after that (to let it travel to the sinuses).
 Yes, I like the product a lot!

 By the way, the advice to use only when needed - should be applied to any probiotic supplement that is used as a sinusitis treatment or for sinus support.
 And as I describe in The One Probiotic That Treats Sinusitis - based on my family's experiences and many people contacting me - most people are helped by Lactobacillus sakei, but not all.
 Unfortunately there is no way to know if L. sakei will treat a person's sinusitis unless it is tried.
-By the way, it does not appear to treat allergies or allergy symptoms.
+This is because everyone's sinus microbiome (microbial community) is different - and so how one reacts to different probiotics can vary.
+By the way, L. sakei does not appear to treat allergies or allergy symptoms.

 Finally, I want to point out that currently all probiotics in the United States are sold as dietary supplements and not as treatments.
 The FDA (Food and Drug Administration) at this time does not allow any medical treatment claims for any probiotic sold.
 Using a probiotic dietary supplement in ways other than label directions is SELF-EXPERIMENTATION.
 [See Sinusitis Treatment Summary page for self-experimentation details - the different ways people use L. sakei products.]